johngallagher/patterns/_patterns/how-to-use-concerns.md

+---
+categories: Rails
-# How to use concerns
+name: How to use concerns
+---

 > TL;DR. Don't use Rails concerns.